chriscareycode/nagiostv-ndoutils/README.md

 - Your customized config files (config.js, config.php) will not be overwritten.
   You may want to check config.php.dist and config.js.dist for new options until I get around to automating that process
+- If you are having problems, backup your NagiosTV folder, or move it.
+  Then run through Installation above, and copy your old config.js and config.php into the new NagiosTV folder

 How to show multiple Nagios on one TV
 ------------